ABDULLAH-AE06/Engineering-foundations/calculus/README.md

 How can you visualize this in the motion of an aircraft?
 -Ansewr: In steady cruise flight, an aircraft ,aintains a constnt speed, and direction.
 -In this case, accelration is zero because the forces action on aircraft are balanced.

+### Instantaneous Rate of Change

+Average velocity is calculated over a time interval.
+Instantaneous velocity represents the velocity at a single moment in time.

+To find it, the time interval is made smaller and smaller.